LordFitoi/GramaticalSimilarityFilter/README.md

 It works by using metrics that analize gramaticaly two words.

 1) The first metric analize if two words have similar letter secuence, the formulas are:
-Being A & B = the letter secuence of their respective words example;
+Being A & B = the letter secuence of their respective words, example;
 if the word is apple, **A = {(a, p), (p, p), (p, l), (l, e)}**

 * f(x) = x^2 > **#This is an evaluation function.**
 * metric_1 = f(AnB) / f(AuB) **#This is the common secuence metric.**

 2) The second one analize if two words have similar shape, the formulas are:
-Being A & B = the two respective words
+Being A & B = the two respective words length.

 * f(x) = sqrt(x) **#This is another evalution function.**
 * metric_2 = f(min(A, B)) / f(max(A, B)) **#This is the shape metric.**